 "HIV is poorly transmitted; fewer than 5% of exposed humans are estimated to develop the infection." pg.
 269.

-So: Why isn't HIV/AIDS as much a part of the national discussion as it used to be in the 80s and 90s, especially since more people, in Africa and in the world, are afflicted with it than ever before?
-Why isn't it still news?
+So: Why do you think HIV/AIDS isn't as much a part of the national discussion as it used to be in the 80s and 90s, especially since more people, in Africa and in the world, are afflicted with it than ever before?
+Why do you think it isn't still news?
 Because it's not on the American political agenda?